alanrubin/react-redux-starter-kit/README.md

 ### Styles

 Both `.scss` and `.css` file extensions are supported out of the box.
 After being imported, styles will be processed with [PostCSS](https://github.com/postcss/postcss) for minification and autoprefixing, and will be extracted to a `.css` file during production builds.

+We are also using [styled-components](https://github.com/styled-components/styled-components) for styles inside components, so SASS should only be used for global wide styles.

 ### Server